 Black Awareness Day (Brazil)

-In Brazil, Black Awareness Day or Black Consciousness Day (Portuguese: Dia da Consciência Negra) is observed annually on November 20 as a day "to celebrate a regained awareness by the black community about their great worth and contribution to the country."
+Black Awareness Day or Black Consciousness Day (Portuguese: Dia da Consciência Negra) is observed annually in November as a day "to celebrate a regained awareness by the black community about their great worth and contribution to the country."
 The date is an official public holiday in five Brazilian states.

 Black Awareness Day has been celebrated since the 1960s and has amplified its events in the last few years.
 Originally, it was celebrated on May 13 (the date of abolition of slavery in Brazil).
 It was later moved to November 20 to honour Zumbi's death, and is sometimes called Zumbi Day.

 Personalized Cause supports *Black Awareness Day (Brazil) with: